 The property tax is administered by each city and town in Connecticut.
 If you have questions about the tax bill or mill rate on your real property (home) or personal property (including your automobile), contact the tax collector in the town in which the property is located.

-The state of Connecticut Office of Policy and Management website offers Excel documents on which you can find your local assessor and your local tax collector.
+The Connecticut Office of Policy and Management website offers Excel documents on which you can find your local assessor and your local tax collector.

 Oct.
 1 is the assessment date for all municipalities.
 All owners of personal property, other than registered motor vehicles, must file a declaration with the assessor on or before Nov.
 1.